 How Not to Diet is a treasure trove of buried data and cutting-edge dietary research that Dr Michael Greger has translated into accessible, actionable advice with exciting tools and tricks that will help you to safely lose weight and eliminate unwanted body fat – for good.

-We should make the preservation of our personal health our chief priority and guiding objective.
-For not only is health a onetime deal but it acts as a firm foundation from which we can better meet the demands of life: a weak foundation will likely result in, if not outright collapse, physical infirmity and structural instability.
+We should make the preservation of our health our chief priority and guiding objective.
+Not only is health a one-time deal but it acts as a firm foundation from which we can better meet the demands of life: a weak foundation will likely result in, if not outright collapse, physical infirmity, and structural instability.

-By better understanding the six factors outlined above, how they affect our health both positively and negatively, we can look to shape our lifestyle so as to strengthen and fortify health as opposed to weakening and deteriorating it.
+By better understanding the six factors outlined above, and how they affect our health both positively and negatively, we can look to shape our lifestyle to strengthen and fortify health as opposed to weakening and deteriorating it.
 Thus, in summary:

 Stress is called the silent killer.
 The damaging effects of stress on health are only really starting to be understood (see Sapolsky’s Why Zebras Don’t Get Ulcers).
 From the increase of glucocorticoids to the wearing of the telomeres, there is no doubt about it: stress shortens our life span.
 Also, it can place an intolerable burden on experiential existence.
 The first step to reducing or removing stress is to identify the triggers and then introduce interventions that help mitigate the effects of stress.

-In the west we are still yet to fully awaken to the importance sleep plays in preserving health.
-But the sleep scientists at the vanguard of research are doing their damndest to rouse us from our ignorant slumber.
-So far they have convincingly shown sleep could well be one of the most important factors affecting physical and mental health both in the short and long-term.
+In the West, we are still yet to fully awaken to the importance sleep plays in preserving health.
+But the sleep scientists at the vanguard of research are working around the clock to rouse us from our ignorant slumber.
+So far they have convincingly shown sleep could well be one of the most important factors affecting physical and mental health both in the short and long term.
 And though the science is complicated, their message is simple: strive to improve the quality and duration of your sleep.

 The importance of the role exercise plays in the preservation of health cannot be overstated.
-Today there is literally a wealth of research showing how exercise decreases disease susceptibility whilst enhancing longevity and over-all life enjoyment.
-It is for this reason why it is one of the primary pillars that support a healthy lifestyle.
+Today there is a wealth of research showing how exercise decreases disease susceptibility whilst enhancing longevity and overall life enjoyment.
+It is for this reason that it is one of the primary pillars that support a healthy lifestyle.
 However, we must remember that exercise is not a panacea to unhealthy living in other areas and that it makes up only about 10% of the health whole (Greger 2017).
-What is most important is the foods we eat on a daily basis.
+What is most important is the food we eat.

-Following on from the previous paragraph, our diet plays be far the largest role in supporting health.
-Contemporary research, though incomplete and prone to contradiction, indicates that the best diet for human health is one closely aligned with the principals of a plant based diet which, at its simplicity, requires that we consume vegetables, fruits, healthy fats (nuts, seeds, avocados, mono/poly-unsaturated fats: olive/hemp oil) and whole grains whilst decreasing all animal proteins, refined carbohydrates and processed foods.
+Following on from the previous paragraph, our diet plays by far the largest role in supporting health.
+Contemporary research, though incomplete and prone to contradiction, indicates that the best diet for human health is one closely aligned with the principles of a plant-based diet which, at its simplicity, requires that we consume vegetables, fruits, healthy fats (nuts, seeds, avocados, mono/poly-unsaturated fats: olive/hemp oil) and whole grains whilst decreasing all animal proteins, refined carbohydrates, and processed foods.
 It’s what we put in our mouths that will make the biggest difference to our health.

 Greger, M. Stone, G (2017) How Not to Die.
 USA.
 Macmillan.